TDG-Platform/docs/ENVI_ClassificationClumping.md

  * [Contact Us](#contact-us)

 ### Quickstart
-*Example Script:* Run in IPython using the GBDXTools Interface
+*Example Script:* Run in IPython using the gbdxtools Interface

 ```python
 # Quickstart **Example Script Run in Python using the gbdxTools Interface